‘Project Runway All Stars’ 2018 Recap: Episode 4 — Balls Out

 Anne’s Critiques

-Mentor Anne Fulenwider came in to check out the looks from these designers.
-For Candice, she said to make sure the end result is fashion forward and not Halloween.
+Mentor Anne Fulenwider came in to check out the looks from the designers.
+For Candice, she said to make sure the end result was fashion forward and not Halloween.
 She loved that Amanda was going for it.
 She thought Edmond’s look was very fashion forward.
 For Helen, she was worried about timing with her creating her own textile.
 She told Merline to stick to her own vision.
-She told Kimberly it looks like a My Little Pony convention.
+She told Kimberly it looked like a My Little Pony convention.
 For Fabio, she said not to get too comfortable and push himself.
 She was concerned with timing for Stanley.

 The Models Are Here?